DynamoDS/RefineryPrimer/07-workflows/7-01_Workflow-1.md

 ## Benefit of using Refinery

-On running the script, Dynamo is able to generate one design option based on the user inputs, but by utilising Refinery as the solver many more options can be generated in a single run.
+On running the script, Dynamo is able to generate one design option based on the user inputs, but by utilizing Refinery as the solver many more options can be generated in a single run.
 Due to the nature of this graph, it works best when run using the *`Randomize`* mode.
 Although the outputs can be used to maximize or minimize the various areas, the optimization approach won't work as there is no pattern for the algorithm to use.
-By selecting *`Randomise`*, Refinery can produce hundreds, if not thousands of different iterations and the user is able to rank and explore the options to find the most suited option.
+By selecting *`Randomize`*, Refinery can produce hundreds, if not thousands of different iterations and the user is able to rank and explore the options to find the most suited option.

 ## Results